pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 string *ps = new string(); // value initialized to the empty string int *pi1 = new int; // default initialized; *pi1 is undefined int *pi2 = new int(); // value initialized to 0; *pi2 is 0

+// auto: only with a single initializer inside parentheses! auto p1 = new auto(obj);    // p points to an object of the type of obj
+                            // that object is initialized from obj auto p2 = new auto{a,b,c};  // error: must use parentheses for the initializer

 // const objects:
 const int *pci = new const int(1024);   // allocate and initialize a const int